-The information on governance included here supplements that described in the Governors' report and in the Statement of Governors' responsibilities.
-The board of Governors has formally met 7 times during the year 1st September 2020 to 31st August 2021.
+The information on governance included here supplements that described in the Governors' report and in the Statement of governors' responsibilities.
+The board of Governors has formally met 6 times during the year 1st September 2021 to 31st August 2022.

-Governors are accessible, responsive, and flexible in supporting additional meetings as a result of the pandemic, national policy change or lockdowns, whereby the relevant skilled governors and the SLT have had to meet to focus on specific issues and/or accelerate working processes in the school.
+Governors are accessible, responsive, and flexible in supporting additional meetings as a result of the pandemic, national policy changes or lockdowns, whereby the relevant skilled governors and the SLT have had to meet to focus on specific issues and/or accelerate working processes within the school.
+As the lockdowns ended more and more governors were able to come into school again and meet staff and students face to face.

 In addition to this, working parties have remained in place and undertaken specific task-and-finish duties before reporting into the relevant committees and governing board.
-These included safeguarding, SEND, health safety and facilities, capital projects, the sports facility, and staff pay and remuneration panels.
-Further to this, governors have undertaken deep dives in safeguarding, SEND, attendance and book scrutinies.
+These included safeguarding, SEND, health safety and facilities, capital projects such as the refurbishment of the new science block, the sports facility, and staff pay and remuneration panels.